About the Department of Health Care Services

-The mission of the California Department of Health Care Services (DHCS) is to provide Californians with access to affordable, high-quality health care, including medical, dental, mental health, substance use disorder services, and long-term services and supports.
-Our vision is to preserve and improve the physical and mental health of all Californians.
-Our departmental mission is to provide Californians with access to affordable, high-quality health care, including medical, dental, mental health, substance use disorder treatment services and long-term care.
+The mission of DHCS is to provide Californians with access to affordable, integrated, high-quality health care, including medical, dental, mental health, substance use treatment services and long-term care.
+Our vision is to preserve and improve the overall health and well-being of all Californians.

-DHCS funds health care services for about 12 million Medi-Cal members.
-About 30 percent of Californians receive health care services financed or organized by DHCS, making the department the largest health care purchaser in California.
-Our success is made possible only through collaboration and cooperation with other state agencies, counties, and partners as we invest more than $90 billion for the care of low-income families, children, pregnant women, seniors, and persons with disabilities.
+DHCS funds health care services for about 13 million Medi-Cal beneficiaries.
+About one-third of Californians receive health care services financed or organized by DHCS, making the Department the largest health care purchaser in California.
+Our success is made possible only through collaboration with the federal government and other state agencies, counties, and partners as we invest more than $100 billion for the care of low-income families, children, pregnant women, seniors, and persons with disabilities.